cameron-wags/rainbow_csv.nvim/README.md

 Install with your favorite plugin manager.

+If you want to use RBQL with JavaScript expressions, make sure you have Node.js installed

 ## Requirements

+### Highlighting mode only
+* vim

+### RBQL queries with Python expressions
+* vim compiled with python 2.7 or python 3

+### RBQL queries with JavaScript expressions
-vim compiled with python 2.7 or python 3.
+* vim compiled with python 2.7 or python 3
+* Node.js